E-Bike Riding Range Explained

 You should rest assured that you are not the only one thinking this.
-The first truth is that there is no industry standard for calculating electric bicycle range, and one must delve into the fine print provided by each manufacturer to uncover how they get to the e-bike range number they state on the poster.
-Some run multiple tests and use an average, some run the math and find the average that way, and others put down the highest number they can pull from either of these processes; after all, part of this is marketing.
+The first truth is that there is no industry standard for calculating electric bicycle range, and one must delve into the fine print provided by each manufacturer to uncover how they get to the e-bike range number they state on the poster for the model.
+Some run multiple battery quality tests and use an average, some run the math and find the average that way, and others put down the highest number they can pull from either of these processes; after all, part of this is marketing.

-If you’ve taken the leap and bought yourself an ebike -congratulations!- you might have found that you’re not getting the manufacturer's stated range out of it for yourself.
+If you’ve taken the leap and bought yourself an ebike -congratulations!- you might have found that you’re not getting the manufacturer's stated range out of it for yourself when you start going out on regular rides.
 Or you might find that you’re surpassing it.
 You will undoubtedly have realized over multiple adventures on your ebike that the range will fluctuate.
 You and your partner or a friend may have the same ebike and ride together at the same pace but one of you runs out of juice faster than the other.
 So what gives?

 The truth is that multiple factors affect an ebikes range, some of them are mechanical, some of them are electrical, and many of them are external factors.
 Here we’ll delve into each of these as we get to grips with the ebike range.